-This year our business proudly won the Best Inland Caravan Park as awarded by the NSW CCIA.
+In 2013 our business proudly won the Best Inland Caravan Park as awarded by the NSW CCIA.

 I was keen not to forget I had mad snowboarding skills so I spent the full month of February snowboarding in Niseko, Japan.
-This might still be the best month of my life.

 We took home the Best Inland Caravan Park award again this year, and I continued to fall deeply in love with the Caravanning Industry.
 I continued to go to industry conferences, and meet with driven professionals from the trades, parks and corporate sectors.
 I found the one thing everyone had in common, despite being some of the most intelligent, forward thinking professionals I'd met, was their down-to-earth mentality.

 This was the year it was determined Maggie & Max were to come to work in the office, to eliminate the “barking dogs” complaints from guests.
-This was probably a determining point for their dependence on me as their (poorly trained) owner.
-Which will contribute to my decisions later on.

-2015 was also the year my best friend, Angela, got married in South Africa (with not much time to plan), I jumped on the plane and was the maid of honour at one of the most spectacular residences in Durban.
+2015 was also the year my best friend, Angela, got married in South Africa (with not much time to plan), I jumped on the plane and was the maid of honour at one of the most spectacular weddings in Durban.
 I then took the time to travel solo to Capetown, experiencing driving a car through their crazy city, wine tours, diving with Great White sharks, going on an overnight Safari and checking out the poker scene.

 I let Melanie Gray dictate my travels this year and we toured from Armidale, through outback NSW and Queensland, and up to the Top End, performing and gaining fans all the way.
-Melanie Gray release her debut EP, was nominated for several NT music awards and well and truly engrossed herself in the NT music scene.
+Melanie Gray released her debut EP, was nominated for several NT music awards and well and truly engrossed herself in the NT music scene.

 It’s probably at this point that I reflect on how good the caravanning industry has been to me.
 I don’t know too many industries that have set aside resources specifically to create a forum for people under 40.
 It’s super cool.
 But maybe more importantly, this industry has allowed me to take time off when needed, to explore Australia and the world, and encourages me to do so.
 I knew then that no matter what my future held for me, I wanted to keep my feet in this industry.